ooiale/rate-repository-app/README.md

 ## Major Challenges

 ### Dealing with `<FlatList>`
 The biggest issue was dealing with the `<FlatList>` component.
-The header component for it was not working as expected, so in the end, I removed the component from the `<FlatList>` field and placed it outside of it.
+The header component prop for it was not working as expected, so in the end, I removed the component from the `<FlatList>` prop field and placed it outside of it.
+Not really what I wanted but worked just as fine.

 ## Optional Note on Deployment